phiryll/phiryll.github.io/docs/rules-of-thumb.md

 Don't sanitize it, or clean it up in any way.
 Store it exactly as you got it.
 That also means you need to be capable of storing badly formatted or otherwise invalid data.
-You should generally assume that any data given to you can be dirty.
 This does **not** mean raw data should be stored in your primary database.
 It doesn't even need to be accessible by your main application(s), but it should at least be in a log file or similar.